PlanterApp/planter_blog/content/posts/spring-garden-prep/index.md

 ## Tackle problematic weeds

 While you garden beds are still empty in spring, take the opportunity to tackle persistent weed problems.
 If you’re dealing with nasty perennial weeds with underground root systems you may want to dig or fork them out before any plants go in.
 If you’re dealing mostly with annual weeds that are spreading by seed, you might want to limit the amount of cultivation you do in spring and instead consider applying a thick layer of well-aged compost as a mulch that can help prevent weed seeds from sprouting and reaching the soil surface.
-Research your most problematic weeds to see if there are specific steps you can take in spring that will save you from weeding headaches (/backaches) throughout the season.
+Tarps can also be used strategically to help kill off weeds before planting.
+Research your most problematic weeds to see if there are specific steps you can take in spring that will save you from weeding headaches (and backaches) throughout the season.

 ![A person in rubber boots using a hoe in the garden to remove weeds](https://ucarecdn.com/0c3f5816-671e-4a6e-b942-946babeba758/Garden-weeding.jpg)